bucs110fall2024/final-project-tianna/template_final_project-master/README.md

 ### Features

-1. start menu- choose difficulty
+1. main menu to choose difficulty level
-2. drawn stick figure
+2. stick figure drawing
 3. box for user to input letter guesses
-4. list to store incorrect letter guesses
+4. list storing incorrect letter guesses
-5. results screen-you win/lose
+5. screen displaying you win or you lose

 ### Classes